-For every person that sends us an email asking a question, there are more out there thinking it.
+For every email we get asking a water maker question, there are more out there thinking it.
 So here are some of the common questions we are asked about our high output water makers.

 Just to give you an idea of heat, I have the RO Membrane assembly on THIRD DAY mounted in my engine compartment.
 When I take temperature readings with my infrared heat gun of the RO Membrane surface (I love that heat gun by the way for $20 from Harbor Freight) I've never seen my membrane housing temperature above the temperature limits.
 So it would be hard for me to believe that the heat from the electric motor could elevate and heat soak your locker space more than my 120Hp Ford Lehman during a 24hr run in the Sea of Cortez.
 It has been a long time since my collage physics class, but the heat generated by the electric motor should be able to be dispersed and not over-temp your RO Membranes.
 However, we had a client who mounted his pump and motor assembly in a locker below his quarter berth with no ventilation.
 The locker size was 23"W x 11"H x 100" deep (25,300 cubic inches).
 He found that after 1.5hrs of running his unit the thermal overload on his 1.0Hp motor would trip and shut down.
 He was able to solve the problem of inadequate air ventilation by making some holes in the locker and installing a small 12v computer fan to pull cool fresh air into the locker space.
 For reference, the boost pump motor casing temp runs about 130F, the high pressure pump runs 165F, and the 1.0Hp electric motor runs 165-190F, depending on where on the motor you take your reading.